Government Surplus Auctions (2026): The Complete Guide

 1. Browse listings.
 Each auction has a title, description, photos, location, and closing date.
 Some include condition reports; many don't.

 2. Register.
 Each platform requires a free account.
-Some (like GovDeals) have a probation period for new buyers — you may be limited to $1,000 purchases for your first 90 days.
+Some have a probation period for new buyers - you may be limited to $1,000 purchases for your first 90 days.

 3. Inspect if possible.
 Most platforms offer inspection windows where you can view items in person before bidding.
 For vehicles and expensive equipment, this is highly recommended.

 4. Bid.
 Auctions typically run 5-14 days.
 Most support proxy bidding (set your max, and the system bids incrementally for you).
-GovDeals uses auto-extend — if a bid comes in the last 3 minutes, the auction extends 3 more minutes to prevent sniping.
+Some platforms use auto-extend - if a bid comes in the last 3 minutes, the auction extends 3 more minutes to prevent sniping.

 5. Win and pay.
 If you win, you'll typically have 5-10 business days to pay.
 Payment methods vary by platform - credit card, wire transfer, or cashier's check.